CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 While there is not a standardized workflow specification, workflows have been in use with Argo since 2017, Apache Airflow since 2014, and a key component of many organizations that use these platforms.

-At [Zapata Computing](https://www.zapatacomputing.com/), we found workflows to be an excellent solution to many of the problems we encountered with existing techniques, and now use it to power our own experiments.
+At [Zapata Computing](https://www.zapatacomputing.com/), we have found workflows to be an excellent solution to many of the problems we encountered with existing techniques, and now we use it to power our own experiments.